camptocamp/c2cciutils/README.md

 - `publish`: The publishing configuration, see `c2cciutils/publish.py` for more information.

 Many actions can be disabled by setting the corresponding configuration part to `False`.

-## Checks

-The configuration profile considers we use a project with:

-- The following workflows:
-  - `Continuous integration`,
-  - `Rebuild` on all supported branch,
-  - `Audit` for security issues on all supported branches,
-  - `Backport` between all supported branches,
-  - `Clean Docker hub tags`,
-  - `Auto review`.
-- A `SECURITY.md` file.

-It will check that:

-- All the workflows are conformed on what we expect,
-- All the workflows are completely configured for all the versions present in `SECURITY.md` file.
-- The code is conformed with the `black` and `isort` rules.
-- The `gitattributes` are valid.
-- All text files end with an empty line.

 ## SECURITY.md